BSAC-CoEx: Coexistence of URLLC and Distributed Learning Services via Device Selection: Performance Metrics and Problem Formulation

-where $\bm{\Pi}_k^{\mathrm{u}}{\coloneq} \left[\bm{\pi}_1^{\mathrm{u}}, \ldots, \bm{\pi}_k^{\mathrm{u}}\right]$ is the device selection matrix, $d_{i,k}^{\mathrm{D}}$, $d_{i,k}^{\mathrm{pr}}$, and $d_{i,k}^{\mathrm{U}}$, are the latency of \gls{dl} transmission of the global model, local training (represented in \eqref{eq:localUp}), and \gls{ul} transmission of local gradients/models for $k$th iteration of the $i$th device, respectively.
-It is worth noting that $d_{i,k}^{\mathrm{D}}$ and $d_{i,k}^{\mathrm{U}}$ include the transmission processing, payload transmission, occurred retransmissions, and queuing delay (which is determined by the number of devices sharing the same time-frequency resources in the current and previous \glspl{tti}), and thus, are a function of $\bm{\Pi}_k^{\mathrm{u}}$.
-Besides, $d_k^{\mathrm{pr}}$ is the $k$th iteration processing delay required to perform the global model update on the central node, represented in \eqref{eq:globalUp}.
-Thus, in \eqref{eq:aiTrainingDelay}, for each subset of $\calN_{n,k}$ with cardinality of $n$, the maximum aggregated communication and processing delay is calculated among devices.
-Then, among subsets, $d_k^{\mathrm{AI}}{(\cdot)}$ is determined by picking the subset with the lowest delay.
-However, to avoid an infinite waiting time in the central node, we define $T^{\mathrm{max}}$ as the maximum permissible delay of every iteration. \figurename\,\ref{fig:dAiWorkflow} demonstrates the training delay in $n$-sync distributed training.
+where $\bm{\Pi}_k^{\mathrm{u}}{\coloneq} \left[\bm{\pi}_1^{\mathrm{u}}, \ldots, \bm{\pi}_k^{\mathrm{u}}\right]$ is the device selection matrix, $d_{i,k}^{\mathrm{D}}$, $d_{i,k}^{\mathrm{pr}}$, and $d_{i,k}^{\mathrm{U}}$ denote the latency associated with the transmission of the global model from the central node to \gls{ue}, local training (as in \eqref{eq:localUp}), and transmission of local parameters from the \gls{ue} to the central node for the $k$th iteration of device $i$, respectively.
+Note that both $d_{i,k}^{\mathrm{D}}$ and $d_{i,k}^{\mathrm{U}}$ encapsulate the transmission processing, payload transmission, occurred retransmissions, and queuing delay.
+Thus, both are inherently functions of $\bm{\Pi}_k^{\mathrm{u}}$.
+Additionally, $d_k^{\mathrm{pr}}$ represents the processing delay in executing \eqref{eq:globalUp} on the central node for the $k$th iteration.
+Consequently, in \eqref{eq:aiTrainingDelay}, for each subset of $\calN_{n,k}$ with a cardinality of $n$, the maximum aggregated communication and processing delay is calculated among devices.
+To determine $d_k^{\mathrm{AI}}{(\cdot)}$ among these subsets, we select the subset with the lowest delay, subject to a maximum permissible delay of $T^{\mathrm{max}}$ for every iteration.
+In Section~\ref{sec:solution}, we develop a computational method to calculate all these delay components. \figurename\,\ref{fig:dAiWorkflow} illustrates the training delay in $n$-sync distributed training.

-Training accuracy is another performance metric for a distributed learning task.
-We can find ``critical points" as the set of points where the norm of their derivative is 0.
-The local minima and maxima are a subset of these points.
-In general, under some regularity assumptions, we can often converge to an approximate critical point (a point wherein the norm of the gradients gets smaller than some positive $\epsilon$).
-Note that a critical point may not be an optimal point, e.g., a saddle point.
-We denote by $K_{\min}$ the iteration number after which the algorithm converges.
-As we will show in Section~\ref{sec:solution}, our design depends on $K_{\min}$.
-In the following, we provide a few examples in which we can formulate $K_{\min}$.
-All examples are formally defined and presented in Appendix~\ref{app:1}-\ref{app:3}.
+We denote by $K_{\min}$ the iteration number after which the distributed learning algorithm converges.
+To characterize $K_{\min}$, we define ``critical points" as the set of points where the norm of their derivative is 0.
+The local minima and maxima are a subset of these points~\cite{nonconvexOptBehrouz}.
+Note that a critical point may not necessarily be an optimal point, e.g., a saddle point.
+To identify these critical points, we apply the first-order necessary condition by searching for the points at which the gradients vanish.
+In practice, for computational efficiency, we assume that the global model converges when the approximate first-order necessary condition is met, and terminate the algorithm accordingly.
+Hence, we can formally define $K_{\min}$ as